manyLizards/Regex-Tutorial/Develop/gist.md

 ## Author

 manyLizards, or Jordan Barringer, is a software engineer studying at the University of Texas' online boot camp.
+Check out her other work on her Github profile: [https://github.com/manyLizards]#@manyLizards